PuTTY and SSH Key-Based Authentication (Windows)

 Optional: Disable Sudo Password Prompt or Extend Timeout in Linux

-Every time you issue a sudo command, Linux asks for your user password after a certain inactivity timeout, usually 5 minutes.
-This is the recommended behaviour to prevent unauthorised commands being run by someone or a malicious script in your absence.
-However, this requirement can be disabled per session or you can extend the inactivity timeout permanently.
+By default, Linux asks for your user password every time you issue a sudo command after a certain inactivity timeout, usually 5 minutes.
+This behavior is designed to prevent unauthorized commands from being run by someone else or by a malicious script in your absence.
+While this is the recommended setting for security, you may find it inconvenient if you frequently use sudo.

 Let me know if this helped.
 Follow me on Twitter, Facebook and YouTube, or 🍊 buy me a smoothie.